 About TDF Drugs Viread and Truvada

 TDF can slow or stop the growth or progression of the HIV virus by blocking the RT enzyme that the virus cells use to duplicate themselves.
 This doesn’t kill the virus, but it effectively freezes it and prevents further progression.
-When TDF is combined with other drugs it can actually reduce the HIV viral load in the system.
+When TDF combines with other drugs, it can reduce the HIV viral load in the system.

-The biopharmaceutical company Gilead Sciences Inc., developed and patented TDF and the very first TDF drug, Viread, was approved by the FDA in 2001.
+The biopharmaceutical company Gilead Sciences Inc. developed and patented TDF and the very first TDF drug, Viread, was approved by the FDA in 2001.
 A second TDF drug, Truvada, was released 3 years later in 2004.
 Truvada and Viread were viewed as groundbreaking drugs when they first came out and they were the only real treatment option for people living with HIV.
-Within a few years, millions of patients were taking Viread or Truvada on a daily basis for HIV treatment.
+Within a few years, millions of patients were taking Viread or Truvada daily for HIV treatment.

 Sadly, TDF drugs had a very significant downside that became apparent soon after Viread and Truvada were released.
 As beneficial as these new drugs were for HIV patients, they came with an extremely heavy price tag in terms of side effects.
 TDF is not easily absorbed into the body and requires very high doses to be effective.
 This made TDF drugs potentially harmful to the bones and kidneys of users.

 Although kidney problems and loss of bone density were listed as side effects, it was soon very obvious that these side effects were much more frequent and severe than suggested by Gilead.
 Various clinical studies have since established that Viread, Truvada, and other TDF drugs cause osteoporosis and bone fractures as well as very serious kidney damage including permanent kidney failure.

 Gilead Purposefully Withheld a Safer Alternative Drug